 Git is a wildly popular free distributed revision control system that enables developers to manage larger projects with greater efficiency – specifically projects that require multiple developers.
-Git was originally developed to run in the Linux Kernel development environment in 2005 with an emphasis on supporting non-linear workflows… Read More
+Git was originally developed to run in the Linux Kernel development environment in 2005 with an emphasis on supporting non-linear… Read More

 All proficient Linux users rely heavily on log files.
 These files are used to access information not only about the user’s operating system itself, but also the services and applications that run off of it.
-Log files may also be used for information about system… Read More
+Log files may also be used for information about… Read More

 Early in 2015, the Qualys security research team discovered an extremely critical vulnerability in the Linux GNU C Library (glibc for short).
 The vulnerability, dubbed “GHOST,” would allow hackers to take control of a system remotely without requiring them to provide any security credentials.
-By accessing the glibc, a… Read More
+By accessing the glibc,… Read More